scrapeless-ai/scrapeless-agent-browser/README.md

 - Ensures all commands use the same browser session, critical for maintaining state in AI workflows.
 - Prevents automatic session creation/switching which can confuse agent logic.
 - Provides explicit control over session lifecycle.
-- Required for reliable multi-step workflows.
+- Required for reliable multistep workflows.

 **Note**: If you don't specify `--session-id`, the CLI will automatically:
 1. Look for the latest running session and use it